Chicago Nursing Home Abuse Lawyer

 At Horwitz, Horwitz & Associates, our Chicago nursing home abuse lawyers are tough advocates for victims of elder abuse, which often occurs in nursing homes and assisted living facilities.
 If you believe your loved one has been a victim of nursing home abuse and neglect, schedule a consultation with our firm.
 Our experienced Chicago nursing home neglect lawyers will work tirelessly to investigate the circumstances, hold responsible parties accountable, and recover compensation for your losses.
 Contact us today for a free case evaluation.

-Types of Nursing Home Abuse and Neglect Cases We Handle
+Types of Nursing Home Abuse and Neglect Cases We Handle in Chicago

 Nursing home abuse can occur in many different forms.
 The abuse may be physical, emotional, sexual, or financial.
 Our experienced Chicago personal injury lawyers handle a wide range of nursing home abuse and neglect situations, including: